antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

   address: <a href="http://r2.amc.nl" target="_blank">http://r2.amc.nl</a> and choose the button **Use R2 without an account** under the sign in fields.

 You're now on the R2 main page.
-This web based molecular biology data analysis platform contains a wealth of data and methods to analyze the datasets.
-Step by step, researchers are guided through a web of options for data analysis.
+This genomics analysis and visualization platform R2 contains a wealth of data and bioinformatics tools to analyze the datasets.
+With clickable items, researchers are guided through a web of options for data analysis.
 R2's main page shows this principle: step through each of the numbered boxes to develop your analysis of choice.<br><br>

 In this case we're first going to see if and how the mRNA expression of several genes changes through a single dataset.
 We use the dataset that is described above.
 In this dataset, 64 samples of   .